nightscout/trio-docs/docs/configuration/settings/devices/smart_watch.md

 On an Apple Watch, you can add carbs and boluses, set a temporary target, and display BG, IOB, COB, etc.

 Trio has a companion app for the Apple Watch.
 The companion app shows the loop status and current insulin and carbs onboard.
 It also lets you add carbs, do a manual bolus, and set a temporary target.
 However, the companion app only serves as a remote control for the iPhone app; connection to the CGM and pump is still done through your iPhone, and you will have to bring it with you.

 Apple Watch Series 3 and newer are supported.
-Newer versions of the Apple Watch have better battery life and support always-on display.
+Newer versions of the Apple Watch have better battery life and support an always-on display.

 ### Confirm Bolus Faster
 <!-- TODO: Add description of confirm bolus faster -->